-Swordtail Fish – People often start keeping aquarium fat home for peace of mind.
-Frequent guests of artificial reservoirs are swordtail fish.
+Swordtail Fish – People often start keeping aquarium at home or their office for peace of mind and to adore these beautiful fishes.

-Active and beautiful underwater inhabitants distinguished by species diversity and ease of care.
-Peaceful pets are perfect for shared aquariums.
+Swordtails are active and beautiful underwater inhabitants distinguished by species, diversity, and ease of care.
+These peaceful fishes are perfect for your home or office aquariums.

 Scientific Name: Xiphophorus hellerii